odin-lang/odin-lang.org/content/docs/overview.md

 		return err1
 	}

-	// Multiple return values still work with 'or_return' as it only
+	// Multiple return values still work with `or_return` as it only
 	// pops off the end value in the multi-valued expression n0, n1 = caller_3() or_return